flacle/truegitcodechurn/README.md

 *Reference: https://www.pluralsight.com/blog/teams/why-code-churn-matters*

-Solutions that I've found online looked at changes to files irrespective whether these are new changes or edits to existing files.
-Hence this solution that segments code edits (churn) with new code changes (contribution).
+Solutions that I've found online looked at changes to files irrespective whether these are new changes or edits to existing lines of code within existing files.
+Hence this solution that segments line-of-code edits (churn) with new code changes (contribution).

 # How it works
 This script looks at a range of commits per author.
 For each commit it book-keeps the files that were changed along with the lines of code (LOC) for each file.
 LOC are kept in a sparse structure and changes per LOC are taken into account as the program loops.
 When a change to the same LOC is detected it updates this separately to bookkeep the true code churn.